hlbao/personal_site/content/project/science-of-science/index.md

 ---
-title: Rhetoric of Science (On-going)
+title: Rhetoric in Science (On-going)
 date: 2021-03-31T00:21:29.316Z
-summary: "When you write papers, you will cite references because they inspired you, as [normative theory](https://en.wikipedia.org/wiki/Normative) states.
+summary: "When you write papers, you will cite references because they inspire you, as [normative theory](https://en.wikipedia.org/wiki/Normative) states.
   You may have other references because they have rhetorical utilities, as [](https://en.wikipedia.org/wiki/Social_constructivism)shown in [social